OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time-Command-Line.md

 // TODO: make these cohesive
-> For more on the Omega's wireless capabilities, see [our guide to the Omega and Wireless](#the-omega-and-wireless-connectivity), and to learn more about configuring the Omega's WiFi, see [our guide to using the command line to connect to the WiFi](#connecting-to-wifi-networks-command-line).
+> For more on the Omega's wireless capabilities, see [our guide to the Omega and Wireless](#the-omega-and-wireless-connectivity), and to learn more about configuring the Omega's WiFi connection, see [our guide to using the command line to connect to the WiFi](#connecting-to-wifi-networks-command-line).

 **Update to the Latest Version of the Operating System**